 These domains encompass the skills children should possess when entering Kindergarten.
 The Waterford preschool curriculum is designed to teach to each of these five domains, often engaging students in lessons and activities that incorporate all five domains at once.

 The Waterford School preschool curriculum is vibrant and engaging for young minds.
 Students learn a hierarchy of skills and objectives to cultivate all areas of their development.
 Art, Movement (Dance, Free Expression, Yoga), Music, and Library time are embedded into the weekly schedule.
-In addition to working with specialists, Waterford School students enjoy the benefits of the Waterford Institute’s award-winning computer-based curriculum, which includes comprehensive and individualized language arts, math, and science education.
-The Waterford School is at the forefront at providing the integrated use of technology in the learning process.

 The breadth of the Waterford preschool curriculum is complemented by its verticality.
 Waterford’s Preschool through Grade 12 structure supports a vertical curriculum that is unavailable at preschool-only programs.
 From Preschool to Upper School, students are immersed in a rich Liberal Arts curriculum that creates a rhythm, a sequencing, that amplifies from one year to the next.
 In addition to the vertical curriculum, Waterford preschool students have access to the School’s 40-acre campus, resources, student body, and education experts.
 Preschool families are surrounded by a greater network of Lower School and Upper School families who serve as peers and guides in the education process.